netplexflix/Missing-Trailer-Downloader-For-Plex/README.md

 >"C:\Users\User1\AppData\Local\Programs\Python\Python311\python.exe" "P:\Scripts\Missing Trailer Downloader for Plex\MTDfP.py" -r
 >pause
 > ```
 > Save as a .bat file.
-You can now double click this batch file to directly launch the script.
+You can now double click this batch file to directly launch the script.<br/>
+> You can also use this batch file to [schedule](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) the script to run daily/weekly/etc.
 ---